 HOW IT WORKS

-WPTCs are modeled after LIHTC and 45Q — proven market-building tax credits that mobilize private capital into public-benefit activities by making verified outcomes investable through the tax system.
+WPTCs are modeled after proven federal tax credit programs that mobilize private capital into public-benefit projects — making verified treatment outcomes the basis for private investment.

 01

 An eligible sponsor — state agency, tribe, NGO, utility, or collaborative — submits a multi-phase treatment plan.
-The Third-Party Administrator pre-authorizes a total credit envelope equal to 30% of eligible project costs.
+The Third-Party Administrator pre-authorizes a credit allocation tied to verified completion.

 02